qawolf/qawolf/docs/docs/edit_a_test.md

 npx qawolf test --repl myFirstTest
 ```

 The first few steps of our test will now run.
 For TodoMVC, this means that the first todo item will be created.
 The test will then pause where `qawolf.create` is called.
-You'll notice that `qawolf.create` is replaced with `// 🐺 CREATE CODE HERE` in your code:

 ```js
 // ...